godaddy/gasket/packages/gasket-nextjs/README.md

 ### request

-Get a request-like object unique to the current request in server components.
+Get a normalized [GasketRequest] unique to the current request in server components.
 This uses the Next.js `cookies()` and `headers()` [dynamic functions].

 **Signature**

-- `await request(params?: object): { headers: object, cookies: object, query: object }`
+- `await request(params?: object): GasketRequest`

 **Props**